sticknor/Thesis-Site/README.md

 There are 3 sheets: About, Works, and CV.
 Each of these sheets serves a specific purpose.
 In any sheet, column names should not be altered.
 Use the guide below to learn how to use these spreadsheets.

 #### About
 The about helps you setup the basics of your site.
 Includes optional Bio and Statement.
+Include a slideshow on your homepage by adding images to Splash Images cell.

 #### Works
 Adds images and work info to your site.
 The menu is generated from the groups and categories specified on this page.